NMilivojevic/manual-deploy/README.md

 This will copy everything from temporary build folder ./prebuild to ./build and remove the temporary folder as soon as the content copying is done.

-Change your main "build" script to run the previous added scripts:
+Change your main "build" script to run the previously added scripts:

 <code>"build": "npm run prebuild && npm run copy"</code>